-Chris is a Professor of Theatre Arts at Gettysburg College where he teaches Acting and Directing and directs productions for the department.
-Since beginning teaching full-time in 2004, he has directed over thirty productions for the college, including Love and Information; Everybody; King Lear; Speech and Debate; Circle Mirror Transformation; Into the Woods; The Imaginary Invalid; The Story; Measure for Measure; A Streetcar Named Desire; Sense and Sensibility; The 25th Annual Putnam County Spelling Bee; and A Chorus Line among others.
+Chris is the Adams Endowed Professor of Theatre Arts at Gettysburg College where he teaches Acting and Directing and directs productions for the department.
+Since beginning teaching full-time in 2004, he has directed over thirty productions for the college, including Shakespeare in Love; Love and Information; Everybody; King Lear; Speech and Debate; Circle Mirror Transformation; Into the Woods; The Imaginary Invalid; The Story; Measure for Measure; A Streetcar Named Desire; Sense and Sensibility; The 25th Annual Putnam County Spelling Bee; and A Chorus Line among others.

-He spent six seasons at the Williamstown Theatre Festival as co-director of The Greylock Project, teaching Playmaking, directing, and acting in the program which pairs at-risk youth with professionals in the Festival in the process of creating original theatre.
+He spent six seasons at the Williamstown Theatre Festival as co-director of The Greylock Project, teaching Playmaking, directing, and acting in the program that paired at-promise youth with theatre professionals in the process of creating original theatre.

-He has an M.F.A. in Acting from Brandeis University and studied with Philippe Gaulier in New York and at Ecole Philippe Gaulier in France, as well as Aitor Basauri, David Shiner, and Jango Edwards.
+He has an M.F.A. in Acting from Brandeis University and studied with Philippe Gaulier in New York and at Ecole Philippe Gaulier in France, as well as with Aitor Basauri, David Shiner, and Jango Edwards.
 He was twice a participant in the Teacher Development Program through The National Alliance of Acting Teachers, studying with Ron Van Lieu, J. Michael Miller, Slava Dolgachev, Chris Bayes, Brandon Dirden, Crystal Dickinson, and Kenneth Noel Mitchell.

 Member: National Alliance of Acting Teachers; Actors Equity Association; SAG-AFTRA.